-We have categorized our investment portfolio as "available-for-sale" and have reported the portfolio at fair value, with unrealized gains and losses, net of income taxes, reported in accumulated other comprehensive income.
+We have categorized our investment portfolio as "available-for-sale" and have reported the portfolio at fair value.
+Unrealized gains and losses on fixed income securities, and on equity securities prior to January 1, 2019, net of income taxes, are reported in accumulated other comprehensive income.
+Effective January 1, 2019, in accordance with a change in accounting rule, changes in unrealized gains and losses on equity securities are reported as a component of net capital gain on investments in our operating results.

 Fair values are based on quoted market prices or dealer quotes, if available.
 If a quoted market price is not available, fair value is estimated using quoted market prices for similar securities.
 Amortization of premium and accretion of discount are computed using an effective interest method.
-Realized gains and losses are determined using the specific identification method and included in the determination of net income.
 Net investment income includes interest and dividend income together with amortization of purchase premiums and discounts, and is net of investment management and custody fees.
+Realized gains and losses on investments are determined using the specific identification method and are included in net capital gain on investments, along with the change in unrealized gains and losses on equity securities after January 1, 2019.